openmc-dev/openmc/docs/source/usersguide/input.rst

       *Default*: 0.988 2.249

   :write_initial:
-    An element specifying whether to write out the intial source bank used at the beginning of the first batch.
+    An element specifying whether to write out the initial source bank used at the beginning of the first batch.
 The output file is named "initial_source.binary(h5)"

       *Default*: false